|

 These plates are similar to regular motorcycle plates, but have a screened legend M/C Dealer or just Dealer at the bottom edge, and serial numbers in the format 1B0000.

 This is a fairly obscure plate type, as most people qualifying for handicapped plates probably are not physically able to ride a motorcycle.
-In any event, for those who are, the motorcycle plates they are issued display the familiar wheelchair graphic to the far left, followed by serial format 0000D/M. The wheelchair and the suffix letters are both screened, while the numeric serial digits are embossed.
+In any event, for those who are, the black-on-white plates they were issued displayed the familiar wheelchair graphic to the far left, followed by serial format 0000D/M. The wheelchair and the suffix letters were both screened, while the numeric serial digits were embossed.
 I don't know what the significance of the letters "DM" is; perhaps "disabled motorcyclist"?
-I don't know whether any of these are yet in use with the web site address at the bottom.
+Numbering continued uninterrupted on the War of 1812 base, and I presume also on the "Maryland Proud" base on which they're now being issued.

 Motorcycles over 20 years old in basically stock condition are eligible for historic motorycycle plates.
 These are somewhat similar plates to those of regular motorcycles, but with a screened Historic or Historic M/C legend at the bottom of the plate, and bearing serial format 00000L/D. The numeric digits are embosssed, while the suffix letters are screened.
 The letters signify that the vehicle has a Class L (historic vehicle), subclass D (motorcycle) registration.
-The switch to the new smaller 4 inch by 7 inch size occurred somewhere around serial 17000L/D or 18000L/D.
+The switch to the new smaller 4 inch by 7 inch size occurred somewhere between serials 17136L/D and 18414L/D.

 Heavily modified motorcycles over 25 years old may be registered as streed rod motorcycles.
 Their plates are very similar to a historic motorcycle plates, but instead have the screened legend Street Rod at the bottom edge.
 Serial format is 00000N/D. These letters indicate a Class N (street rod), subclass D (motorcycle) registration.
-I've personally seen one of these in use, but was unable to get a photo.
+I've personally seen only one of these in use, but was unable to get a photo.
+The plate was in the older 4 1/2 by 8 1/2 inch size, bearing serial 01451N/D.

-Up to six characters are permitted on this base as well; the legend Historic or Historic M/C is screened at the bottom, just like on sequentially-numbered historic motorcycle plates.
+Up to six characters are permitted on this base; the legend screend at the bottom can be either Historic or Historic M/C, just like on sequentially-numbered historic motorcycle plates.

-I don't know for certain that these exist, but if they do, I'm sure they would also have up to six characters, and would have the legend Street Rod along the bottom edge.
+I've never seen one of these, but they're reported to be available.
+I'm sure they would also have up to six characters, and would have the legend Street Rod along the bottom edge.

 A number of groups have arranged for Maryland to issue organizational motorcycle plates to their members.
 These plates have a screened image of the organization's logo on the left side of the plate, and the organization's name screened at the bottom edge of the plate.
 Serial numbers are in the formats 0000x/x or 0000x/x/x, with the stacked letters unique to each organization.
 These same organizational letter codes are used as serial prefix letters on corresponding full-sized organizational member plates.